0xPolycode/polyflow-chains-and-assets-config/README.md

 Fields:

-`address` - Contract address of the ERC20/ERC721 token.
+`deployments` - List of token deployments.
-`chainIds` - **Only for ERC20 tokens.** List of chain IDs on which this ERC20 token is deployed.
+`deployments.address` - Contract address of the ERC20/ERC721 token.
-`chainId` - **Only for ERC721 tokens.** Chain ID on which this ERC721 token is deployed.
+`deployments.chainId` - Chain ID on which this ERC20/ERC721 token is deployed.
 `name` - Name of the ERC20/ERC721 token.
 `usdPriceFeed` - **Only for ERC20 tokens.** Definition of [ChainLink price feed contract](https://docs.chain.link/data-feeds/price-feeds/addresses).
 This price feed is expected to be in USD.